How to Save Google Docs with Export Options Disabled?

-Google Docs offers the owner of the file option to disable download, printing, and copying of the file.
+Google Docs offers the file owner the option to disable downloading, printing, and copying of the file.
 This means the Google Docs File Shared with restricted permissions can only be viewed and cannot be copied, edited, or downloaded.
 The protected Google Doc file is not easy to download or save.

 Export Options Disabled